octobercms/test-plugin/readme.md

 - Dropdowns using depends in one-to-many will cause the popup to close.
 See: http://octobercms.com/forum/post/dropdowns-with-depends-in-onetomany-pop-up-form-back-end-bug

 - Read-only Relation controller will still allow list items to be clicked in belongs to many relations.

+- Clicking belongs to many will open a list to add, when it could open a to update form instead.